r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

         Description:
           This Metasploit RC file can be used to automate the exploitation process.
-          In this example we are using msfconsole setg to add to msfdb database rhosts then trigger db_nmap nse scripts and msfconsole auxiliary modules againts all rhosts based on Operative System reported by db_nmap.
+          In this example we are using msfconsole setg to add to msfdb database rhosts then trigger db_nmap nse OS scans and msfconsole auxiliary modules againts all rhosts based on target Operative System reported by db_nmap scans.
         Executing:
           setg RHOSTS <hosts-separated-by-spaces>
           msfconsole -r /root/os_flavor.rc